 Dip in Action

 Pizza "Pro tip".
-I really don't like greasy pizza, or deep dish pizza, prefering either a Neapolitan style or NY style aren't great/ While there are several Neapolitan style places that are good to eat in restaurant, ordering to go yiels a very soggy crust and kills the experience.
+I really don't like greasy pizza, or deep dish pizza, preferring either a Neapolitan style or NY style aren't great/ While there are several Neapolitan style places that are good to eat in restaurant, ordering to go yields a very soggy crust and kills the experience.

 I throw the pizza in the oven for a couple minutes, which crisps up the softer Neapolitan style crust quite nicely, in many ways simulating a NEW style crust.
 The end result is a foldable crust that "cracks" in the middle, but not all the way down with a soft crust underneath the crustier exterior.